United States Military Academy class ring: Ringknocker

 The term "ringknocker" refers to the alleged custom of some graduates to gently rap their ring against a hard surface in social situations; this serves as an unobtrusive signal of their status to any other graduates in the vicinity.
-However, a negative social-networking connotation also associates with the term, in that the term "implies that if there is a discussion in progress, the senior (West) Pointer need only knock his large ring on the table and all Pointers present are obliged to rally to his point of view."
+However, a negative social-networking connotation is also associated with the term, in that the term "implies that if there is a discussion in progress, the senior (West) Pointer need only knock his large ring on the table, and all Pointers present are obliged to rally to his point of view."

 Ring design

-Cadets choose their ring several months in advance, selecting everything from size (the traditional large and heavy men's casting, or the less bulky women's version), color (white gold, yellow gold, or no-luster palladium), and stone (some rings are all gold and embossed with the West Point seal where the stone would have been set).
+Cadets choose their rings several months before selecting everything from size, color, and stone.
 Some cadets opt to "inherit" pieces of rings from other family members or mentors who have also graduated from West Point.

-The rings are customized for each cadet, and there are very few standard-seen practices, save the use of symbol black onyx and gold to represent the school colors, but this is seen in a minority of rings.
-West Point alumni may donate their rings to be added to the smelting pot when a new batch of rings are cast.
+The rings are customized for each cadet, and there are very few standard-seen practices, save the black onyx and gold symbol to represent the school colors, but this is seen in a minority of rings.
+West Point alums may donate their rings to be added to the smelting pot when a new batch of rings is cast.
 Also, the stone from an older ring can be removed and placed into a new graduate's ring.

 There are also ring-related souvenirs.
-Students can pick out items for family members made to resemble their class ring such as cufflinks, pendants, and pins.
-All these items of jewelry bear the same markings as the top of the ring: the words "West Point", the year the Cadet graduated (e.g., West Point 2005), and stones matching the cadet's class ring.
+Students can pick out items for family members made to resemble their class rings, such as cufflinks, pendants, and pins.
+All these jewelry items bear the same markings as the top of the ring: the words "West Point", the year the cadet graduated (e.g., West Point 2005), and stones matching the cadet's class ring.

-By longstanding custom, many graduates choose to present a miniature of the West Point ring as an engagement ring.
+By longstanding custom, many graduates present a miniature of the West Point ring as an engagement ring.
 President Eisenhower, then a young lieutenant, gave a miniature to Mamie Eisenhower as the couple's engagement ring.

 Early Use

-In early years, Class rings often contained a reverse motif seal crest that was often used for wax sealing of both official military and personal correspondence.
-This to aid the senders authenticity.
-Tradition has it that the seal was broken upon the owners death to prevent its use by other persons.
+In the early years, class rings often contained a reverse motif seal crest frequently used for wax sealing official military and personal correspondence.
+This is to aid the sender's authenticity.
+Tradition has it that the seal was broken upon the owner's death to prevent its use by other persons.

-Miscellaneous

-When Lt.
-General Lesley McNair was killed in action on July 25, 1944, as a result of being caught up in the intensive aerial bombing of Operation Cobra, the only relic relating to him that was recovered was his West Point class ring.
-The ring was subsequently donated to the United States Military Academy by General McNair's widow, and is part of the Academy's collection.